Translate Dream Symbolism:

 - Drive off a cliff.

-A cliff implies an abrupt or sudden change, or some sort of imminent danger.
+A cliff implies an abrupt or sudden change, or an imminent danger.
 As a figure of speech you say that a person drives off a cliff when they make a poor decision or continue on a path that leads to trouble, failure, or disaster.

 - Drive into a wall.